GoldenSheepAI/-CodeMonkey-/README.md

 ### I want to be involved, how do I start?

 Firstly, we would love for you to be involved.
-You can get started contributing to Nanocoder in several ways, check out the [Community](#community) section of this README.
+You can get started contributing to CodeMonkey in several ways, check out the [Community](#community) section of this README.

 ## Installation